About Cadets

 Visit Us

-Our Squadron regular training happen weekly, Monday nights,
+Our Squadron regular training happen weekly, Monday nights, (for in-person activities when allowed)

 - Recruit Training between 6:45-9:00 PM., through two recruit courses Start of September and December of the training year, at the Rotary Hall, 254 Centre Street, Oshawa.
 This is just north of Gibb Street.
 Parking is across the road at the Durham Alternate Secondary School, access of Gibb Street.